primaryobjects/datasciencecoursera/repdata-015/project2/readme.md

 ![](stormdata_files/figure-html/unnamed-chunk-4-1.png)

-As shown in the above bar chart, the most harmful weather event for the population over the years of 1993 to 2011 included: Tornadoes, Heat, and Floods.
-Note, the chart includes the total sum of both injuries and fatalities over the time period.
+*The bar chart displays that the most harmful weather events for the population over the years of 1993 to 2011 include: Tornadoes, Heat, and Floods.
+The count for each event includes the total sum of both injuries and fatalities over the time period.*

-Tornadoes are, by far, the most harmful weather event to the population.
+As shown in the above chart, tornadoes are, by far, the most harmful weather event to the population.
 Tornadoes are unpredictible, powerful, and can occur with little warning.

 As the analysis shows, tornadoes have the highest injury count.
 However, "heat" results in the highest number of fatalities, as shown in the red bars.